pretix/pretix-docs/docs/tutorial/products.md

 We will upload a different product picture on this site to better distinguish the discount ticket from the standard one.
 We will then switch to the "price" tab and change the original price to the price of the standard ticket, i.e. €250.00.
 Then, we will to the "check-in and validity" tab and check the box next to "requires special attention".
-We have to provide instructions for the person operating the check-in at your event in the "check-in text" field.
+We have to provide instructions for the person operating the check-in at our event in the "check-in text" field.
 Our instructions say the following:
 "Only admit the attendee to the event if they can provide a valid student ID or member ID during check-in."
 We will then click the :btn:Save: button.